-We operate several brands focused on environmental comfort for the home, and convenient access to life’s essentials when you’re on the go.
+We operate several brands focused on convenient access to life’s essentials when you’re on the go.

 Governor Larry Hogan presented Lock Wills with the Governor of the State of Maryland’s Proclamation in recognition of The Wills Group’s 90th Anniversary at the Board of Director’s meeting in …

 The Wills Group raised more than $525,000 at the second annual Blackie Wills Gala that took place on September 9, 2018 at Turf Valley Resort in Ellicott City, Maryland.
 The …

 1926Jim Wills and Harold Swann, two civil engineers working on road construction, saw an opportunity to capitalize on America’s growing fascination with the automobile.
 The pair got together and acquired the La Plata Oil and Mechanicsville Oil Companies.
 Thus began Southern Maryland Oil.